rstudio/packrat/index.md

 ## Installing packrat

-Until packrat is ready for CRAN, you can install it directly from GitHub using [devtools](https://github.com/hadley/devtools). **It's very important that you use devtools 1.4 or later to install packrat, otherwise you will get errors when you try to use it.** As of this writing, devtools 1.4 is not yet on CRAN.
-So these instructions must be followed precisely.
+Until packrat is ready for CRAN, you can install it directly from GitHub using [devtools](https://github.com/hadley/devtools). **It's very important that you use devtools 1.4 or later to install packrat, otherwise you will get errors when you try to use it.** If you already have devtools installed, make sure it's 1.4 or later before proceeding.

     > install.packages("devtools")
     > devtools::install_github("rstudio/packrat")